 Freedom in Per Diem

-It’s also a great way to balance family and work or for a young nurse to gain experience in a variety of settings before settling down.
+It’s also a great way to balance family and work or for a young diem registered nurse to gain experience in a variety of settings before settling down.
 Older, more experienced nurses that are semi-retired can earn extra income by periodically taking on per diem shifts.

 MAS Medical has per diem nursing jobs in a variety of settings and locations.
 Start the conversation and take back control of your schedule – and your life.